nnedevn/job-search-organizer/README.md

 ## Next Steps
 - [ ] Integrate this functionality into a much bigger React based application.
 - [ ] Create the necessary custom functions to search other sites, such as Glass door, dice, craigslist etc.
+- [ ] Integrate with calendar to keep track of the post's timeline
+- [ ] Implement automatic tagging of posts
+- [ ] Implement selective display based on tags

 test username: testUser@nicknedev.com